 Rule 15c2-12 requires that an issuer or other obligated person disclose in an official statement any instances in the previous five years in which such issuer or other obligated person failed to comply, in all material respects, with any previous undertakings in a written contract or agreement specified in paragraph (b)(5)(i) of Rule 15c2-12.
 In connection with certain bonds previously issued by or for the benefit of the School District, the School District agreed to provide certain annual financial information and notice of certain events pursuant to continuing disclosure undertakings similar to the Disclosure Agreement (the "Prior Undertakings").
-During the last five years, the School District has failed to comply with certain provisions of the Prior Undertakings.
-Specifically, the District failed to timely file its annual financial information and operating data for the fiscal year ended June 30, 2022.
+During the past five years, the School District does not believe it has failed to comply, in all material respects, with any previous undertakings it has entered into with respect to Rule 15c2-12.